zer0cache/matic-docs/docs/develop/ethereum-polygon/tools/widget.md

 var widget = new Widget({
     appName: "<widget name>", //widget name from dashboard
     target: '#btnMaticWidget', // element selector for showing widget on click
-    network: 'testnet' // network to be used - testnet or mainnet });
+    network: 'mainnet' // network to be used - testnet or mainnet });
 ```